Before you send us your Apple Watch

-- Tap the Info button next to the watch that you want to unpair.
+- Tap the Info button next to the watch you want to unpair.

 - Tap Unpair Apple Watch.
-For cellular models, tap Remove [Carrier] Plan.
+For cellular models, tap Remove [Network provider] Plan.

 - Enter your Apple ID password.
-If you forgot your Apple ID password, you can reset it.
+If you have forgotten your Apple ID password, you can reset it.